amitkshgit/stateless/README.md

 For Memcached
 - http://EC2URL/stateless/memcache/   - Default user: admin1 password: admin123
 - Should work right away, but on a single node
 - To actually demo stateless app.
-Just change the localhost in memcache/memsess_withoutlock.php to another memcached host or Elasticache
+	- Change the localhost in memcache/memsess_withoutlock.php and config.inc to another memcached host or Elasticache

 For DynamoDB -

 - Configure the  Access credentials in /usr/share/aws/sdk-latest/config.inc.php (copy from config-sample.inc.php)
-- Make sure you have dynamodb table created with  name 'sessions' in Singapore
+- Make sure you have dynamodb table created  as under in Singapore -
+	- Table Name - 'sessions'
+	- Primary Key Type set to Hash
+	- Hash Attribute Name - 'id'
 - http://EC2URL/stateless/dynamodb/   - Default user: admin1 password: admin123

 KNOWN BUG -